 Modern bookmarks abound in a multitude of sizes, designs, and adornments of ribbons, cords, jewelry, and anything else that might attract a reader.
 The use is only limited by the imagination of the author.

 Bookmarks are my go-to way of introducing people to my books.
-Since the publication of my debut novel, Sentinels of the Night in early 2017, I estimate I have distributed between four and five-thousand bookmarks.
+Since the publication of my debut novel, Sentinels of the Night in 2017, I estimate I have distributed over 10,000 bookmarks.

 I even use bookmarks to advertise my business, Mystic Circle Books & Designs, LLC.
 When I first started, I ordered business cards.
 I soon switched to a bookmark when I realized people tended to keep the bookmark where the business card could end up in the trash.

 The most traditional use is at book signing events.
 The Country Reporter Festival is a huge downtown event where I live.
 Several local authors, including myself, decided at the last minute to set up a book signing event in one of the local stores.
 Being impromptu, there wasn’t an opportunity to advertise.
 I stood on the sidewalk in front of the store and passed out bookmarks.
 A couple of volunteers walked through the crowds that filled the streets, handing out more.
 It was a great way to draw people into the store.
 And, we sold books.

 I’ve sent batches of bookmarks to book festivals and other events to add to swag bags.
 I carry a supply in my purse, and in the console of my vehicle.
 If I walk into a restaurant and see someone reading a book, I hand them a bookmark.
 Most store owners let me leave a few by the cash register.

 I took a trip on Amtrak from Texas to Michigan and back.
 I handed out bookmarks to train personnel and travelers all along the route.
 Talk about a way to start an interesting conversation, just hand someone a bookmark.